OpenSim2Real/os2r-superbuild/docs/sphinx/open_sim2real/physical_monopod/hardware_documentation/design/firmware_design.rst

 Introduction
 ------------

-The design of the Monopod firmware is adequately described in the :ref:`Monopod Firmware <index2>` section and its corresponding subsections.
+The design of the Monopod firmware is adequately described in the :ref:`Monopod Firmware <robot_firmware>` section and its corresponding subsections.